pareek-naren/awesome-seo-toolkits/README.md

 *   [Keyword Insights](https://www.keywordinsights.ai/) - Supercharge your content strategy with AI-driven insights.
 *   [Clicks.so](https://www.clicks.so/) - The beginner-friendly, affordable SEO solution.
 *   [SEO Utils](https://seoutils.app/) - Elevate your SEO game with this desktop application compatible across macOS, Windows, and Linux.
+*   [Publish7](https://publish7.app/) - For instent SEO strategy, a clear UX review, and great backlink opportunities to improve your website visibility.

 ### Keyword Research